 DescriptionAround 1710 John Harris established a trading post in the area that is now Harrisburg; in 1733 he obtained a grant of 800 acres of land.
 His son, John Harris Jr., the founder of Harrisburg, and William Maclay, Pennsylvania's first U.S. senator, laid out the town in 1785, including four acres in what now is Capitol Park with hopes of it becoming the commonwealth's capital.

 Incorporated as a borough in 1791, Harrisburg officially replaced Lancaster as the state capital in 1812.
 Today's Capitol Complex includes the ornate Capitol Building, The State Museum of Pennsylvania, plazas and fountains, and landscaped areas open to the public.
 An early residence, the 1766 John Harris/Simon Cameron Mansion, was built by the city's founder and later expanded in 1863 by Simon Cameron, a former U.S. senator and President Lincoln's first secretary of war.
-Mansion tours are available Tues.-Sat. and the second and fourth Sun. of each month.
+Mansion tours are available Tues.-Fri. year-round, and the second and fourth Sun. of the month in July and August.
 The house also includes a library with documents relating to local history and genealogical information; phone (717) 233-3462.

 Paxton Presbyterian Church , at Paxtang Boulevard and Sharon Street, is one of the oldest Presbyterian churches still in use in the United States.
 The present structure dates from 1740.
 In the sanctuary are the baptismal font and pulpit light holder that have been in use for more than 200 years.
 The archives contain a pewter communion set that was used as early as 1734.